Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 What difference do you observe in the visualization when switching between `reinforce` True or False?

 > _Bonus question 6_:
 How could you use reinforcement for the movement process?
-You could make more 'famous' senders more likely to be the target of a movement process.
+You could make 'famous' senders more likely to be the target of a movement process.

 ## Part 3: Summary, Open Questions and Next Steps